streamdata-gallery-topics/zones/_listings/aws-route-53/20130401hostedzoneid-post-openapi.md

         element matches the value that you specified in themarker parameter in the previous request.'
       operationId: listhostedzones
+      x-api-path-slug: 20130401hostedzoneampdelegationsetiddelegationsetidmarkermarkerampmaxitemsmaxitems-get
       parameters:
       - in: path
         name: delegationsetid
-        description: "If you're using reusable delegation sets and you want to list all of the hosted zones that are associated \t\t\twith a reusable delegation set, specify the ID of that reusable delegation set"
+        description: "If youre using reusable delegation sets and you want to list all of the hosted zones that are associated \t\t\twith a reusable delegation set, specify the ID of that reusable delegation set"
         type: string